 \subsection{Information entropy}

-We compute the information entropy in two distinct ways.
+We computed the information entropy in two distinct ways.
 First, for individual orbits we evaluate Eq.~(\ref{eq:shannon}) from the empirical phase-space density in the full state vector $(x,y,p_x,p_y)(t)$, obtained by coarse-graining the trajectory samples into a multidimensional histogram.
-Denoting by $\hat p_k$ the fraction of stored samples that fall in bin $k$, our estimator is
+Using $\hat p_k$ to denote the fraction of stored samples that fall in bin, $k$, our estimator is

 where the sum runs over all bins (with the convention that empty bins contribute zero).
-To mitigate the dependence on an arbitrary bin choice, we estimate a reference bin width in each coordinate using the Freedman-Diaconis rule, and then scan a range of nearby binnings to verify the stability of the inferred entropy.
-We enforce a minimum sampling quality by requiring an average occupancy of at least five samples per non-empty bin, i.e.\ $N_{\rm samp}/N_{\rm occ}\ge 5$, where $N_{\rm samp}$ is the number of stored phase-space samples and $N_{\rm occ}$ is the number of occupied bins.
+To mitigate the dependence on an arbitrary bin choice, we estimated a reference bin width in each coordinate using the Freedman-Diaconis rule and then scanned a range of nearby binnings to verify the stability of the inferred entropy.
+We enforced a minimum sampling quality by requiring an average occupancy of at least five samples per non-empty bin (i.e.\ $N_{\rm samp}/N_{\rm occ}\ge 5$), where $N_{\rm samp}$ is the number of stored phase-space samples and $N_{\rm occ}$ is the number of occupied bins.
 For consistent entropy comparisons, a common binning is adopted for all trajectories within a given comparison set.
-We also explored nearby binning configurations, and verified that the qualitative trends, and the quantitative values within uncertainties, remain unchanged.
-In this definition, $\widehat{\mathcal{S}}_{\rm Sh}$ quantifies how broadly the trajectory populates the accessible phase space (at the chosen coarse-graining), and is therefore a measure of phase-space exploration rather than of instantaneous information-production rate.
+We also explored nearby binning configurations and verified that the qualitative trends, as well as the quantitative values within uncertainties, remain unchanged.
+In this definition, $\widehat{\mathcal{S}}_{\rm Sh}$ quantifies how broadly the trajectory populates the accessible phase space (at the chosen coarse-graining).
+This is therefore a measure of phase-space exploration, rather than of instantaneous information-production rate.

-Second, we evaluate the mutual information entropy introduced by \citet[][see also \citealt{fraser1986}]{nunez1996}, which we denote with $\mathcal{I}_{\rm N}$.
-Although its formal definition resembles that of a mutual-information Shannon entropy, the quantity $\mathcal{I}_{\rm N}$ is not a mutual information in the probabilistic sense.
-Instead, it is constructed by calculating the Shannon entropy of normalized arc-length weights along two trajectories in phase space, and by combining the resulting entropies in a way that is sensitive to the dynamical decorrelation between nearby realizations.
-Given a reference trajectory $\xi(t)$ and a nearby realization $\xi'(t)$ initialized at separation $\|\xi'(0)-\xi(0)\|=d_0$, \citet{nunez1996} define
+Second, we evaluated the mutual information entropy introduced by \citet[][see also \citealt{fraser1986}]{nunez1996}, which we denote with $\mathcal{I}_{\rm N}$.
+Although its formal definition resembles that of a mutual information Shannon entropy, the quantity $\mathcal{I}_{\rm N}$ is not a mutual information measure in the probabilistic sense.
+Instead, it is constructed by calculating the Shannon entropy of normalised arc-length weights along two trajectories in phase space and by combining the resulting entropies in a way that is sensitive to the dynamical de-correlation between nearby realisations.
+Given a reference trajectory $\xi(t)$ and a nearby realisation, $\xi'(t)$, initialised at a separation of $\|\xi'(0)-\xi(0)\|=d_0$, \citet{nunez1996} define